-- Bounty's oil revenue from Naccowlah Block was \$1.77 million for the full-year - · Bounty's Naccowlah Block reserves and resources are independently assessed at 31 December each year - Block 2P & 2C developed reserves (producing and contingent) at 31 December 2022 were: 6.848 mmbbls Bounty held 2% of 2P reserves: 69,000 bbls - Bounty's share of 3P reserves in the Block was 110,000 bbls - The JV drilled only 2 wells during the period.
-One successful oil well was drilled in July 2022; namely Cooroo NW 7 and then drilled Tequila 2 in January 2023 which was Plugged & Abandoned - Additional developed volumes are waiting for tie-in.
+- Bounty's Naccowlah Block reserves and resources are independently assessed at 31 December each year. - Bounty's share of Block 2P & 2C developed reserves (proved, producing and contingent) at 31 December 2023 were: 0.159 mmbbls (159,000 bbls). - Bounty's share of 3P reserves in the Block was 0.272 mmbbls (272,000 bbls). - The JV drilled 3 exploration/NFE wells during the period. - Additional contingent reserves are waiting development drills.

-After the year end in August 2023 Bounty participated in three exploration/NFE wells - Watkins North 1 & 2 and Wilson 1 of which the first two were cased ready for tie in to the Watson Facilities for production.
+During the period commencing in August 2023 Bounty participated in each of three wells - Watkins North 1 & 2 which discovered new oil pools.
+Both wells were cased and completed ready for production and later in the period were tied in to the Watson Facilities.
+They added to oil sales during the period.
 Bounty participated at 10% in Watkins North 2.

-In addition to limited new drills in the period Bounty continued to invest in oil development in the Block with an emphasis on production optimisation, infrastructure and compliance.
-Oil volumes were lower in financial year 2022-2023 but new wells tie-ins to new reserves and oil prices above USD\$80/bbl (A\$ 135) have provided confidence for new drills.
+In addition, Bounty continued to invest in oil development in the Block with an emphasis on delineating new targets, production optimisation, infrastructure and compliance.
+Oil volumes were lower in financial year 2024

+Tie-ins to new reserves proved this year and oil prices above USD\$80/bbl (A\$ 135) have provided confidence for new drills which are being planned for 2025.